Skip to content

 Short answers, pulled from the story.

-When did the Beatles make their live-action cameo appearance in Yellow Submarine?
+Did the real Beatles voice their characters in Yellow Submarine?